Egyptian fintech MNT-Halan lands $120M from Apis Partners, DisrupTech and others – TechCrunch

 “We are at the forefront of the digital revolution sweeping across Egypt, bringing together the unbanked population with our technology.
 We are on track to bring financial inclusion to tens of millions of Egyptians.
 As a result, we will unleash this segment’s earnings potential and drive greater participation in the economy,” said CEO Nakhla.

 One of its investors, Apis Growth Fund II, is a London-based private equity fund.
-It makes quasi-equity investments in the financial sector and related market infrastructure — payment gateways, switches, and payment platforms — in Africa and Asia.
+It makes quasi-equity investments in the financial sector and related market infrastructure — payment gateways, switches and payment platforms — in Africa and Asia.

 MNT-Halan is its first landmark investment in Egypt but second on the continent after taking part in TymeBank’s $109 million investment in February this year.

-The co-founders and managing partners Matteo Stefanel and Udayan Goyal said this in a statement, “We are thrilled to be investing in MNT-Halan, which is our first investment in Egypt.
+Apis Partners co-founders and managing partners Matteo Stefanel and Udayan Goyal said this in a statement, “We are thrilled to be investing in MNT-Halan, which is our first investment in Egypt.
 Our belief is that they will be the leading player digitizing the unbanked and bringing financial services to millions of underserved customers in the country.

 “We look forward to partnering with them to extend their impressive growth trajectory and believe Mounir Nakhla’s track record, combined with MNT-Halan’s tech team and operational expertise, provide the ideal opportunity to invest in Egypt’s fintech sector.”